mattiaplaci/sort/README.md

 # Multiprocess SORT

-This project was first developed as final assignment for the "Artificial Intelligence Laboratory" course at Sapienza University of Rome, then parallelized and extended as work for my bachelor thesis.
+This project was first developed as final assignment for the "Artificial Intelligence Laboratory" course at Sapienza University of Rome, then extended as work for my bachelor thesis.

 ## Overview